 We will buy your Inca Trail trek permit using the passport numbers that you send us with your trek booking application.
 You must bring these same passports with you to Cusco and take them on the Inca Trail.
 If the number in your passport is different from the number on the trek permit, the government authorities will not allow you to start the trek and you will not be entitled to a refund.

-If a client is claiming a student discount then they must bring a valid International Student Identity Card (ISIC) on the trek.
+If a client is claiming a student discount then they must bring a physical valid International Student Identity Card (ISIC) on the trek.
 The card will be checked at the start of the trek by government workers and failure to provide a valid card will prevent entry to the Inca Trail and no refund offered.
 Clients will not be offered the opportunity to pay the difference between a student and standard trek permit as government regulations prohibit this.

 Failure to bring the required travel documents will be treated as a cancellation of the trek by the client (see section 1 above).
 Government regulations do not offer the option of buying a new trek permit using a new passport number even at full price.
+The government reserves the right not to offer discounts to holders of a valid ISIC card, in which case you will be required to pay the full standard permit price either in our office or at the start of the trek.

 The company will do its best to minimize the effects of matters outside its control, but cannot accept any liability or additional associated costs, either directly or indirectly, for these matters which include political disputes, industrial action, unforeseeable climate, road blocks, landslides on the Inca Trail, problems with the railway between Aguas Calientes and Cusco, delayed trains, changes to minimum wages etc. In order to avoid strike action which has been planned on certain days the group may have to depart for the Inca Trail in the evening before the planned trek departure date.
 Peru Treks will not be responsible for any costs associated with unused or partly used accommodation services due to this earlier than planned departure.
 Failure to agree to depart at this earlier time will be considered a trek cancellation by the client.
 If all or part of the Inca Trail or Machu Picchu is closed due to Force Majeure then Peru Treks will do its best to provide an alternative trek itinerary which may or may not include a visit to Machu Picchu.
 Unfortunately the trek deposit and balance (if paid) will not be refunded to clients if the trek is cancelled due to Force Majeure and / or the client decides not to participate in an alternative trek although Peru Treks will provide clients with suitable documentation so that clients can claim a refund from their insurance companies.